scala/scala-lang/_scala_use_case_items/4-frontend.md

 ---
 shortTitle: "Frontend Web"
-shortDescription: "Harness the Scala and JavaScript ecosystems together.
-Develop robust apps that run anywhere: from browsers to Node.js to serverless platforms."
-expandText: "Why Scala.js"
+shortDescription: "Reactive UI's backed by types.
+Use the same Scala libraries across the stack.
+Integrate with the JavaScript library and tooling ecosystem."
+expandText: "build for frontend"
 anchorTarget: "explore-scalajs"
 icon: "icon8.svg"
 ---